dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Token Request

-To obtain the ID Token, the RP:
+To obtain the ID Token, the RP authenticating component:

 1. generates a `c_hash` by computing a SHA256 hash of the authorization `code`
 2. converts the hash to BASE64URL